GangSuUGA/Network-Sensor-Location-Problem/README.md

 ## MOTIVATION
 There are is a growing appreciation of the importance in developed societies of networks (or lifelines) of various kinds, such as water supply, energy supply, sewage disposal, communication and of course transportation.
 Monitoring and analyzing those big lifelines data become vital for the planning and management in smart city.
+Sensors as the main means to supply such information become growing critical.
+The problem of how to optimally locate sensors on a network is our focus.

-In this project, we focused on the first one, especially traffic counting sensor location problem.
+- Especially, in this project, we focused on the traffic counting sensor location problem.
 ____________________________________

 ## Literature Review: